roth-hex-lab/roth-hex-lab.github.io/content/vacancies/02_PhD/index.md

 ### PhD (Doctoral Candidate)
 We regularly recruit outstanding talent.
 If you have a strong technical research/study background in the areas of XR, Robotics, HCI, Computer Vision, and Medical Engineering, and you would like to work in the medical context, feel encouraged to apply.
-#### PhD Application Documents
+#### PhD (Doctoral Candidate) Application Documents
 Interested applicants should submit:
   - One-page motivation letter
   - One-page academic CV
-  - Two-page research statement outlining your proposed PhD thesis research interest (identifying a research problem and planning your research approach while reflecting on your skills and past experiences, emphasizing a clear research vision and referencing to the state-of-the-art)
+  - Two-page research statement outlining your proposed thesis research interest (identifying a research problem and planning your research approach while reflecting on your skills and past experiences, emphasizing a clear research vision and referencing to the state-of-the-art)
   - Academic transcripts
   - List of publications (if applicable)
   - A reference letter and one further references to contact (previous mentor/supervisor)